hoferandrea/Sentinel-Playground-Bicep-Edition/README.md

 ### using CLI / Powershell

-download the latest release (on the right)
+Download the latest release (on the right)

 and deploy either with default parameters (laName=la-sentinel-playground-01, rgName=rg-sentinel-playground-01)
 ```